 - improves heat exchanger efficiency

-- works during process operation (unlike cleaning in place, teardown, and other cleaning protocols)
+- works in situ during process operation (unlike cleaning in place, teardown, and other cleaning protocols)

 How vapor infusion works

-Dry, oil-free compressed air is directed to an electronic valve that allows airflow at a desired flow rate, duration, and frequency.
-When the air travels through the vapor infusion cartridge, the air extracts vapors from the antifoulant medium and reduces oxygen concentration in the air stream.
-The air stream, now with chemical vapor, acts as a carrier to the heat exchanger or process equipment.
-The antifoulant-laden vapor is infused into the fluid flow stream of the heat exchanger through an infusion wand, creating a bubble cloud in the water flow.
-The antifoulant-laden bubbles move throughout the system, interacting with potential and actual fouling agents on internal surfaces.
+Dry, oil-free compressed air is directed to a vapor infusion control device that allows airflow at a desired flow rate, duration, and frequency.
+When the air travels through the vapor infusion cartridge within the vapor infusion control device, the air extracts vapors from the antifoulant medium in the cartridge, reducing oxygen concentration in the air stream.
+The reduced oxygen air stream, now with chemical vapor, acts as a carrier to the heat exchanger or process equipment.
+The antifoulant-laden vapor is infused into the water flow stream of the heat exchanger through an infusion wand, creating a vapor bubble cloud in the water flow.
+The antifoulant-laden bubble vapor moves throughout the system, interacting with potential and actual fouling agents on internal surfaces.

-Clean heat exchangers and processing equipment reduces operating costs with more efficient heat exchange, and lower pressure drop.
-Maintenance costs are reduced by extending the time between cleaning protocols or eliminating cleaning all together.
+Clean heat exchangers and processing equipment reduce operating costs by continuously running an efficient heat exchange at lower pressure drop.
+Maintenance costs are reduced by extending the time between cleaning protocols or by eliminating cleaning all together, which reduces the disposal of hazardous cleaning, chemical generation, handling, or release of cleaning agents into the environment.

-Due to the use of bubbles as chemical carrier and interface with surfaces, lower concentrations of chemical is needed which results in lower concentration levels in process water effluent.
-With reduced cleaning protocol frequency, or elimination of cleaning protocol, cleaning waste is reduced or eliminated.
+Using vapor and bubbles to carry the chemical treatment to the interface with heat exchanger surfaces means that lower concentrations of chemicals are necessary and that low concentration levels (ppb) remain in the process water effluent.
+With reduced cleaning protocol frequency, or elimination of cleaning protocol, cleaning waste that would typically be released to the environment is reduced or eliminated.

 Vapor Infusion Story

 In 2014, HTRI and I2 Air Fluid Innovation, Inc. agreed to cooperate, market, and further develop vapor infusion for use with heat exchangers and process equipment.
-HTRI is now the exclusive worldwide provider for vapor infusion technology for heat exchanger and water processing applications using fluid flow (including liquid or gas).
-Successful heat exchanger trials and implementations in aquaculture, shipping, oil rigs and geothermal, that use water as coolant, has led to an expansion of commercial use in these applications.
+HTRI is now the exclusive worldwide provider of vapor infusion technology for heat exchanger and water processing applications using fluid flow (including liquid or gas).
+Successful heat exchanger implementations in shipping, oil rigs, geothermal and aquaculture (that use water as coolant) has led to an expansion of commercial use in these applications.